zsparal/api-documentation/source/guides/pagination.rst

 website to process.
 The maximum number of objects returned is 250.

 For this reason the Mollie API only returns a subset of the requested set of objects.
-In other words, the Mollie API chops the result of a certain API method call into pages you're able to programmatically scroll through.
+In other words, the Mollie API chops the result of a certain API method call into pages you are able to programmatically scroll through.

 .. _pagination-in-v2: